fbpx

 SCROLL TO TOP

-Important Facts About Mesothelioma Cell Types
+Important Facts About Mesothelioma Diagnosis

 • There are five imaging tests used for a mesothelioma diagnosis.
 Five of them are used for both pleural mesothelioma and peritoneal mesothelioma.
 One, an echocardiogram, is also used to diagnose pericardial mesothelioma.